jonathanricky/dashboard-zoo-cologne-challenge-sidestream/README.md

 - dev: Start the development server with `nuxi dev`.
 - build: Build the application with `nuxi build`.
-- lint: Lint the codebase, including type checking with `nuxi typecheck` and style linting with ESLint.
+- lint: Lint the codebase, including type checking with `nuxi typecheck` and style linting with `ESLint`.
-- test: Run tests using Vitest.
+- test: Run tests using `Vitest`.
-- test:watch: Run tests continuously for ongoing development.
+- test: watch: Run tests continuously for ongoing development.
-- prepare: Install Husky, which helps with Git hooks.
+- prepare: Install `Husky`, which helps with `Git` hooks.
 - test-for-reviewer: Build the application and run tests for the reviewer.
 - hello: Display a message to guide the IT Director in the project's initial tasks.
 The message can be found in `TASKS.md`.